ndimoforaretas/python-thingys/_posts/2023-08-20-100-days-of-python-day-15.md

 > That will be $2.50 please.
 > ```

+{: .prompt-tip}

-### Hint
+> ### Hint
+>

-1. Think about what coffee types and extras you have and how much they cost.
+> 1. Think about what coffee types and extras you have and how much they cost.
-2. Check the data type of the different inputs you receive.
+> 2. Check the data type of the different inputs you receive.
 If you want to use the test code below, `you can print(type(variable_name))` to see the type of variable you're working with.
-3. The `test` code contains `pass`.
+> 3. The `test` code contains `pass`.
 This is a keyword that does nothing at all.
 It's just a placeholder for where you might want to add some code in the future.
-4. If you want to use the test code, remember to indent all of your code after `if __name__ == "__main__":`
+> 4. If you want to use the test code, remember to indent all of your code after `if __name__ == "__main__":`

 ### Test Code